harvard-lts/drs-pdfa-conversion/README.md

 This project is built with [Maven](https://maven.apache.org/).
 The final artifact is a ZIP file.
 This should be unpacked at which point can be configured and executed.

 ## Configuration
-There is a configuration file for the application contained within the pdfa-converter.jar file and also in the source tree at src/main/resources/project.properties.
+There is a configuration file for the application contained within the pdfa-converter.jar file and also in the source tree at src/main/resources/pdfa-converter.properties.

-The project.properties file that is packaged with the application **WILL NOT** contain the correct setting.
+The pdfa-converter.properties file that is packaged with the application **WILL NOT** contain the correct setting.
 This file should be copied and placed external to the application then referenced with a system property as follows: <br>
-`-DPDFA_CONVERTER_PROPS=/path/to/customized/project.properties`
+`-DPDFA_CONVERTER_PROPS=/path/to/customized/pdfa-converter.properties`

 There are 3 properties for the locations of unoconv, Calibre, and pdfaPilot, respectively.
 Make sure LibreOffice is also installed and available on the system's Path.